 Textual Evidence of Sexual Assault in Ancient Rome

 Sex was not considered a taboo topic in ancient Roman society.
 It was discussed much more openly than in Western culture today.
 This fact is illustrated in the many examples of erotic frescoes and mosaics that have been discovered within Roman houses.
 This is also clear from textual evidence, in particular, declamatio texts.

-Declamatio texts were intended as educational exercises for young men to practise their debating skills.
-The texts would provide details of legal cases and students would then devise arguments for and against the defence.
+Declamatio texts were intended as educational exercises for young men to practice their debating skills.
+The texts would provide details of legal cases, and students would then devise arguments for and against the defense.
 Interestingly, sexually violent crimes against women were a recurring subject of these texts.
 As a result, we can learn more about the victims and circumstances of sexual assault in ancient Rome.

 The famous orator, lawyer, and politician Marcus Tullius Cicero published a huge number of his speeches.
 In one of these speeches, we learn about a harrowing rape case from the Republican period.
 In 54 BC, Cicero defended a well-known politician, Gnaeus Plancius.
 Plancius was accused of the rape and torture of a 12-year-old mime actress.

 An examination of sexual assaults on women in ancient Rome, therefore, reveals the huge inequalities prevalent in its society.
-The experience of the women or girls concerned was rarely, if ever, considered and justice was hard to achieve.
-Sexual violence against women was used as a marker of historical change or development, a vehicle for the idealisation of women and even an educational resource.
+The experience of the women or girls concerned was rarely, if ever, considered, and justice was hard to achieve.
+Sexual violence against women was used as a marker of historical change or development, a vehicle for the idealization of women, and even an educational resource.
 As we have seen, our ancient sources on this topic are solely created by men.
 As a result, the female voice is never heard.